SherylMathew47/GPS-guided-bot--arduino/README.md

 # GPS-guided-bot-arduino
+ITSP Project : GPS guided bot with collision avoidance

+This is the arduino code for a bot that uses a GPS system to reach an inputted destination and is equipped with collision avoidance.
-This is the arduino code.
-Upload Final Sketch to arduino.
+To use the code, upload Final Sketch to arduino board.
 Install libraries TinyGPS.h and NewPing.h first.
 Libraries HMC5883L.h and I2Cdev.h are also needed.

 You'll find them here: